Does food lately hurt going down your chest and you can’t help but wonder if this means cancer?

 You will be relieved to know that cancer does not cause a pain or ache to be triggered merely by the act of food making its way down your chest.

-“Odynophagia is pain caused by food traveling down in the chest,” says Franjo Vladic, MD, a board certified gastroenterologist with Center for Digestive Health and Endoscopy Center in Ohio, whom I consulted with for this article.
+“Odynophagia is pain caused by food traveling down in the chest,” says Franjo Vladic, MD, a board certified gastroenterologist with Center for Digestive Health and Endoscopy Center in Ohio.

 Why can food going down your chest sometimes hurt?